-- 1. Open the side panels and remove the hood. - Inspect exhaust components for cracks or damage. - 3.
+- 1. Open the side panels and remove the hood. - 2.
+Inspect the muffler and pipes for cracks or damage. - 3.
 Check for weak or missing retaining springs or damper/support grommets. - 4.
-Reinstall the hood and side panels.
+Check for loose clamps on the pipe covers. - Reinstall the hood and side panels.